TIBCOSoftware/snappydata/docs/concepts/tables/persisting_table_data/how_disk_stores_work.md

 ## Creating Disk Stores and Using the Default Disk Store

-Create named disk stores in the data dictionary using the <a href="../reference/language_ref/ref-create-diskstore.

-[CREATE DISKSTORE](../../../reference/sql_reference/create-diskstore.md) DDL statement.
+Create named disk stores in the data dictionary using the [CREATE DISKSTORE](../../../reference/sql_reference/create-diskstore.md) DDL statement.
 You can then specify named disk stores for individual tables in the [CREATE TABLE](../../../reference/sql_reference/create-table/) DDL statements for persistence and/or overflow.
 You can store data from multiple tables and queues in the same named disk store.
 See [Guidelines for Designing Disk Stores](using_disk_stores.md).

 Tables that do not name a disk store but specify persistence or overflow in their `CREATE TABLE` statement use the default disk store.
 The location of the default diskstore is determined by the value of the `sys-disk-dir` boot property.
 The default disk store is named <mark>GFXD-DEFAULT-DISKSTORE. </br>TO BE CONFIRMED</mark>